Lac qui Parle County, Minnesota: Geography

 The county's northern boundary is defined by the Minnesota River.
 Two tributaries, the Lac qui Parle River and the Yellow Bank River, flow through the county to discharge into the Minnesota.

+Salt Lake is found the county's western border.
+The lake is the only alkaline lake in Minnesota.
+Salt Lake is a popular bird watching location because it is home to 145 species of birds that are not found other places in the area.
+Rare plants and insects have also been known to inhabit the region.